 Barbara came in and asked me to help her wrap some Christmas gifts for her grandchildren.
 She carries her purse between both wrists as her hands are too swollen and painful to grasp things.
 Her hands today are shaking.
-She said that her son and his family have told her that she must move into an aged care facility.
+She said that her son and his family have told her that she must move to an aged care facility.

-Her hands continued to shake in disbelief.
 I helped her wrap the small things she had, but it was her fading dignity that we were really wrapping.

 (Artwork by Bing Wright)